rosschapman/internetross/blog.md

 }
 ```

-Day in, day out we work constantly with blown call stacks to debug errors in our code.
-In many client applications throwing only happens when we have bugs.
-But we can take advantage of this standard JavaScript behavior:
+Day in, day out we work constantly with client applications that only trhow as a result of unintended bugs in the program.
+But we can take advantage of this standard JavaScript behavior and erect an appropriate error boundary.
+Remember:

-> Execution of the current function will stop (the statements after throw won't be executed), and control will be passed to the first catch block in the call stack. [->](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw)
+> Execution of the current function will stop (the statements after throw won't be executed), and control will be passed to the first catch block in the call stack. [🔗](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw)

-We can rename and wrap our recursive function that throws, and put it inside a `try/catch` to achieve that early break we want.
-This even comes with the added advantage of declaring the content of our _user-defined exception_ at throw site; eg, utilizing meaningful error constructors or factories like `missingFieldError()`.
+Therefore we can rename and wrap our recursive function that throws, and put it inside an error boundary to achieve that early break we want.
+This approach even comes with the added advantage of declaring the content of our _user-defined exception_ at throw site; eg, utilizing meaningful error constructors or factories like `missingFieldError()`.

 ```javascript
 export function validate(data, schema) {